 You can report an impersonating Facebook account by filling out a form.
 Note: You can also report impersonating accounts in Messenger.
-Learn how to report someone that’s pretending to be you or someone else in Messenger.
+Learn how to report someone who’s pretending to be you or someone else in Messenger.

-Begin by making your Facebook friends list invisible (Hide FB Friends list).
+Begin by making your Facebook friends list invisible (Hide your FB Friends list).
 Anyone who clones your Facebook account will use your friend’s list as a target list, but if your friend’s list is private, it will be much more difficult for them to identify people who will fall for their con.
 Fortunately, concealing your friend’s list is as simple as clicking a few buttons:

 - Use your web browser to access Facebook.

 - To open the menu, click the triangle in the upper right corner, then pick Settings.

 - Select “Who can see your friends list” from the “How People Can Find and Contact You” section.
 Simply press the button.

 - Select who you want to see in your friends list from the drop-down menu.

 - It’s also a good idea to evaluate your privacy settings when you’re looking at your Facebook settings.
 Take a minute to review your other settings because keeping your information locked down is the greatest way to keep yourself safe.